isomerpages/mindef-ndp2022/pages/faq.md

 title: FAQ
 permalink: /faq/
 ---

-##Theme / Logo
+## Theme / Logo

-Q1:  What is NDP22’s Theme?
+ ####  What is NDP22’s Theme?

-A: For detailed write-up on NDP22’s Theme, you may access it at www.ndp.gov.sg/brandguide.
+For detailed write-up on NDP22’s Theme, you may access it at www.ndp.gov.sg/brandguide.

-If asked to share through the call:
+*If asked to share through the call: *
-The tagline ‘Stronger Together, Majulah’ was chosen to exemplify the Singaporean spirit of working together in times of adversity and emerging stronger.
+The tagline * 'Stronger Together, Majulah’'* was chosen to exemplify the Singaporean spirit of working together in times of adversity and emerging stronger.
 Showing that as a nation we are resilient - having the tenacity to endure hard times but also ready to move onward when the situation presents itself.

-Q2:  Where can I find information on NDP22’s Logo?
+#### Where can I find information on NDP22’s Logo?

-A: For detailed write-up on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide.
+For detailed write-up on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide.

 If asked to share through the call:
 The logo portrays a Singapore that is stronger when love and compassion bring everyone together, and our national ideals continue to spur us on.